VasiliuIonela/Project-OrangeHRM/README.md

 *  Work Shifts: In this feature the HR Admin can define work shifts for an individual or a group of employees.
 To add an entry, go to Admin>> Job>> Work Shifts and click “Add”.
 # 1 Testing Section
-The Test Plan is designed to describe all details
+The Test Plan is designed to describe all details of testing for the  Admin Module from OrangeHRM application.

 ## 1.1 Test Planning
 The Test Plan is designed to describe all details of testing for the Admin module from the OrangeHRM Application.